 A development with value-added

-Verbeeck describes his company as a "classic developer of residential real estate with value-added" and he's been developing real estate since 2003.
-His grandfather was a builder and his father was a builder-developer so he was raised with a certain affinity for urban real estate.
+Verbeeck describes his company as a "classic developer of residential property with value-added" and he's been developing property since 2003.
+His grandfather was a builder and his father was a builder-developer so he was raised with a certain affinity for urban property.
 He also has years of experience in a facility that has ensured he has the knowledge needed for his new projects.
-Today Gands is focused on three niche sectors: the elderly, the young and the high-end residential real estate.
+Today Gands is focused on three niche sectors: the elderly, the young and the high-end residential property.
 In each sector, the offer of “just that little bit more" is pivotal: a high finish and extra services are crucial.

 A shift in how we live